badeaadi/Bmpimage_C_project/README.md

 # Bmpimage---Project

 First year university project, written using the C language standard.

 Using encryption and decryption techniques, the code is meant to create an uniquely enchiphered image and also make use of this one to get to the first one back.

-The second part of the project, the template matching functions succeeds in finding with high accuraccy hand-written letters on a page, without machine learning
+The second part of the project, the template matching functions succeeds in finding with high accuraccy hand-written letters on a page.

 ## Steps
 ```